mozman/ezdxf/docs/source/query.rst

     entities = lines["layer"] == "MyLayer"
     assert len(entities) == 1

-    # or select all except the entities on layer "MyLayer"
+    # or select all entities except the entities on layer "MyLayer"
     entities = lines["layer"] != "MyLayer"

 These operators work only with real DXF attributes, for instance the :attr:`rgb`